 Being arrested for a serious crime may leave you worried about what could happen if you are convicted.
 Fortunately, judges are required to consider several factors before sentencing a convicted defendant.
 One of these factors is the mitigating circumstances that may be used to give a defendant a more lenient sentence.
 Mitigation is a multi-step process that can provide a convicted defendant with more sentencing options.
-If you or a family member was arrested, and you are concerned about receiving a heavy sentence, you should speak with an experienced defense lawyer today.
+If you or a family member was arrested, and you are concerned about receiving a heavy sentence, you should speak with an experienced Philadelphia conspiracy defense attorney as soon as possible.
 Philadelphia post-conviction lawyer Lloyd Long is here to explain which mitigating factors can reduce criminal sentences in Pennsylvania.

 What is Mitigation During Criminal Sentencing?

 Mitigation occurs just before a defendant is sentenced.
 Mitigation allows the defendant to present facts about themselves to persuade the court to impose a lower sentence.
 Mitigation is used in varying types of cases, such as non-violent crimes and serious felonies or capital cases.
 The purpose of mitigation is to decrease a criminal sentence and possibly obtain probation for a person convicted of a crime.

 A probation officer or the defendant will likely be responsible for presenting background that qualifies as personally traumatic events which can be considered by the court to mitigate their sentence.
 This is accomplished on a case-by-case basis.
 However, presenting this evidence may be difficult for a defendant who has a troubled past.

 Types of Mitigating Factors for Sentencing Hearings in Pennsylvania